AdaUchendu/AwesomeTDA4NLP/README.md

 - **Bridging Topological Persistence and Machine Learning for Music Information Retrieval.** Luca Sassone, Marco Manetti, Mattia G Bergomi, and Massimo Ferri. *Ph.D. thesis, Sapienza – University of Rome.* (2022) [[link]](https://www.dm.unibo.it/home/ferri/hm/tesi/tesiSassone.pdf)
 - **Dynamical and topological tools for (modern) music analysis.** Mattia Giuseppe Bergomi. *Ph.D. thesis, Université Pierre et Marie Curie-Paris VI; Università degli studi (Milan, Italie).* (2015) [[link]](https://theses.hal.science/tel-01293602/)

+## Resources
+To learn more about TDA techniques, libraries for implementing TDA in Python, R, etc., and TDA conferences, workshops, or seminars, go to [FatemehTarashi's TDA repo](https://github.com/FatemehTarashi/awesome-tda)

 ## Contributing
 We welcome contributions from the community.
 If you have a paper applying TDA in NLP tasks, please submit a pull request or open an issue.